AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/activate.md

 ## Activate dashboard {#activate-dashboard}

-In the **[!UICONTROL Activate]** tab, you can view all audiences that have been sent to your collaborator and all the audiences that have been activated your destination by your collaborator.
+In the **[!UICONTROL Activate]** tab, you can view all audiences sent to your collaborator, as well as all audiences your collaborator has activated to your destination.

 ![The Activate dashboard showing the Sent audiences and Activated audiences sections.](/help/assets/collaborate/activate/activate-dashboard.png)